Carrari History, Family Crest & Coats of Arms

 The surname Carrari was first found in the city of Bologna, where Rolandino Carrari witnessed the gift of a castle to the city council in 1188.

-Important Dates for the Carrari family
+Early History of the Carrari family

 This web page shows only a small excerpt of our Carrari research.
 More information is included under the topic Early Carrari History in all our PDF Extended History products and printed products wherever possible.